-Operations risk is the potential that deficiencies in information systems or internal controls will result in unexpected loss.
+Operations risk is the possibility that deficiencies in information systems, errors or internal controls will result in unexpected loss.
 Some specific sources of operating risk at FCMs may include inadequate procedures, human error, system failure, or fraud.
 Back-office or transaction-processing operations are potential areas of operations risk.
-Operations risk also includes potential losses from computer and communication systems that are unable to handle the volume of firm transactions, particularly in periods of market stress.
-The firm has procedures that address the operations risks of these systems, including contingency plans to handle system failures and back-up facilities for critical parts of risk management, communication, and accounting systems.
+Failure from computer and communication systems that are unable to handle the volume of Firm transactions, particularly in periods of market stress, are source of operational risk.
+The Firm has several procedures that address operational risk, such as contingency plans to handle system failures, back-up facilities, alternative for communication, and accounting systems.